sonata-project/SonataCommentBundle/docs/reference/usage.rst

 Command
 -------

-In order to keep the ``averageNote`` of all threads up-to-date, you can use the following Symfony command:
+In order to keep the ``averageNote`` of all threads up-to-date, you can use the following command:

 .. code-block:: bash

-    php app/console sonata:comment:sync
+    bin/console sonata:comment:sync

 Add a new comment thread
 ------------------------